ahmed7official/StateLayout/README.md

 StateLayout
 ===========

-StateLayout is a view to make you navigate between layout states easily just by a line of code.
+StateLayout is a Layout enable yout navigate between layout states easily just by a line of code.